 - Deadman Switch: In one episode the boss of a bunch of crooks tries to escape by wiring himself to a bomb, with the switch in his hand.
 He demands and gets a truck, which he tries to escape in, driving one-handed.
 Naturally, something gets in his way, and he has to put both hands on the wheel — releasing the switch.
 Boom.

 - Moral Guardians: The show was one of the targets as, unlike the later series The A-Team, SWAT would storm in and shoot to kill.
-Steve Forrest addresses this understanding where the guardians were coming from, he just felt they were wrong about his particular show.
+Steve Forrest addressed this understanding where the guardians were coming from, he just felt they were wrong about his particular show.
 By 21st century standards, it's quite tame compared with TV shows that came later.

 - Spinoff: From The Rookies.